 The same thing was found and described for USB flash drives with hardware encryption (hardware based encryption) by SanDisk.

-The most interesting discussion on this topic developed in the blog of Bruce Shneier - famous cryptology and computer security expert.
+The most interesting discussion on this topic can be found at the blog of Bruce Shneier – famous cryptographer, computer security and privacy specialist.

-The most interesting summary of the comments in this blog:
+The most interesting summary of the comments from Bruce S. blog:

 - Standard FIPS 140-2 has nothing to do with it.
-It just does not cover\ check those places where the vulnerability has been found.
+It just does not cover those places where the vulnerability has been found.

 - The fact that a similar vulnerability was found in USB drives of various devices tells us that this technology (along with the vulnerability) whether goes from hand-to-hand between the large companies.
 Or it may be developed by somebody else (outsourcing), and many companies use that person’s services.